 - You can contribute up to 25% of your earned income to a SEP IRA, with a maximum of $58,000 per year as of 2021.

 - You must contribute the same percentage of income for eligible employees as you do for yourself.

 - You're not required to make contributions every year.

-Who Might Want to Establish a Sep?
+Who Might Want to Establish a SEP?

 How Much Can You Contribute to a SEP?

-You can contribute up to 25% of your earned income (this is your net income after business expenses) with a maximum contribution of $54,000 in 2017 ($53,000 for 2015 and 2016).
+You can contribute up to 25% of your earned income.
+This is your net income after business expenses.
+There's a maximum contribution of $58,000 in 2021.